arodland/smockron/README.md

 If the number of requests in the past `(burst / rate)` is less than `burst`, then another request is acceptable immediately.
-Otherwise let `start` be the timestamp of the request `(burst - 1)` requests prior to the current one;
-the next request will be allowed at the time `start + (burst / rate)`.
+Otherwise let `start` be the greater of the current time and the last timestamp in the history; the next request will be allowed at the time `start + (1 / rate)`.
 The timestamps stored in the history should be the received timestamp for accepted requests, and the delayed timestamp for delayed requests; this ensures that the policy can be enforced with a history of no more than `burst` timestamps.

 ## Protocol: